Graham Dunstan

 Director of Marketing and Communications

 A resident of Jackson Heights in New York City, Graham volunteers with God’s Love We Deliver and has also given time to SAGE and Broadway Cares.
 He was a member of the Atlanta/Fulton County Ryan White HIV Planning Council and a graduate of the Diversity Leadership Academy of Atlanta.
-Graham writes both short stories and creative nonfiction and taught at The Writers Center in Bethesda, MD.
+Graham writes short stories and creative nonfiction and taught at The Writers Center in Bethesda, Maryland.
 He was a Larry Neal Fiction Award winner for the District of Columbia and an Anchorage Daily News creative writing winner.
+He is currently (painstakingly) writing his first novel.

-Graham holds a B.A. in English and Art History from Emory University, and a M.F.A in Creative Writing from the University of Alaska Anchorage where he also taught English Composition and worked with Alaska Native youth.
-He is a native Georgian, which always seems to find its way into his writing.
+Graham holds a Bachelor of Arts in English and Art History from Emory University, and a Master of Fine Arts in Creative Writing from the University of Alaska Anchorage where he taught English Composition and created residence life programming for Alaska Native youth.
+He is a native Georgian, which seems to find its way into most of his writing.
 Graham is a natural storyteller, a fierce advocate for LGBTQ+ rights, a dedicated movie buff across genres, a middle-of-the-road bowler in his gay bowling league, a cat dad and an enthusiastic uncle, and is always looking for a reason to travel, especially to Maine.